Barrentd/ExerciceEntretienTech/README.md

  ## C#
  - Find the formulapath of a file
- - Find returns fizz or buzz depending on the number
+ - Returns fizz or buzz depending on the number
  - Find the largest number in a list